-1
+Figure 1

 In the case of RPA environment configurations, the Resource screen provides a complete Resource Model view of a typical RPA platform instance.

 It provides a detailed view of all the key Resources such as RPA, IT etc. which constitutes an RPA platform such as Control Tower, Bots, Bot Runners, Servers, Database etc. along with their interdependencies.
 Each resource will have attributes based on the Resource Type to which resource belongs to.